 - Political candidates or groups

-- Purchase of uniforms or trips for school-related organizations
+- Purchase of uniforms, equipment, or trips for school-related organizations or amateur sports teams

 - Activities whose sole purpose is promotion or support of a specific religion, denomination, or religious institution